Guangehhhh/GameNote/RHI.md

 Range, 0.5f + Range, D_GGX(Roughness.y, NoH)) *
 GBuffer.SpecularColor);
 }
-Supporting Lit Translu
+Supporting Lit Translucency
 # Supporting Lit Translucency
-- If we want our shader to work for translucent objects that have to add specific support for that—open BasePassPixelShader.usf and find the section with the comment “// Volume lighting for lit translucency” and add your shading model to the #if statement.
+- If we want our shader to work for translucent objects that have to add specific support for that
+  - —open BasePassPixelShader.usf and find the section with the comment “// Volume lighting for lit translucency”
+  - and add your shading model to the #if statement.
 //Volume lighting for lit translucency
 #if (MATERIAL_SHADINGMODEL_DEFAULT_LIT ||
 MATERIAL_SHADINGMODEL_SUBSURFACE ||